Modern Slavery Act Statement

 A supply chain built on Modern Slavery is not sustainable and places a business model at risk, along with creating negative impacts on the lives of those subject to the practice.

-Companies that do not provide a robust and appropriate Modern Slavery Act statement are, rightly, more likely to face greater scrutiny, not only from investors like ourselves, but also from Non Government Organisations, customers, business partners and public contracting authorities.
+Companies that do not provide a robust and appropriate Modern Slavery Act statement are, rightly, more likely to face greater scrutiny, not only from investors like ourselves, but also from Non Governmental Organisations, customers, business partners and public contracting authorities.

 Size and sector of operation frame our due diligence and our efforts to improve corporate behaviour on this global challenge.